 Yes, it’s time for another conversation around consent and body parts.
 Be clear and tell your children and teens that sometimes adults or peers, ask children and teens to take pictures of themselves naked.
 You can compare this to someone touching them without their consent and tell them this is important not to keep a secret.
 (The FBI reports an uptick in this kind of activity right now.)

 Kids need to know something about sexting before a peer suggests the activity.
-Tell them sometimes sharing naked pictures is a part of adult sexuality and there’s nothing wrong with nudity or taking naked pictures.
+Tell them sometimes sharing naked pictures is sometimes a part of adult sexuality and there’s nothing wrong with nudity or taking naked pictures.
 Except that there are laws against taking pictures of naked kids to protect kids from exploitative adults and so taking pictures of oneself or receiving pictures of other people naked is a form of sexual activity that’s for grownups.

 Just like every other aspect of sexuality education, age appropriate information is key.
 Kids who have thought about this before it happens will be able to better respond than those who haven’t.